jc21/rancher-templates/templates/electroneum/1/README.md

 Creates a node to fully sync the blockchain.

-This is the `latest` image tag which is built directly from the `master` branch.
+This is the `v0.11.0.0` image tag which is built directly from the `v0.11.0.0` branch.

+**WARNING:** This release is outdated you should NOT use it unless you're an advanced user and you know what you're doing.

 - See the [Official Electroneum Site](https://electroneum.com/) if you've never heard of this before
 - Recommended to use the default ports when possible